 Calm and relaxing

-Especially during those first few baths, you want to ensure a calm, relaxing environment.
-Try to ensure the chaos of everyday family life and older siblings is moved elsewhere in the house during bathtime or that you can shut the noise out with a closed door.
+Especially during your newborn’s first baths, you want to ensure a calm, relaxing environment.
+This probably means shutting the door on the chaos of everyday family life and older siblings or moving elsewhere in the house during bathtime.

 Sponge bathing is similar to what’s known as “top-and-tailing” in the UK and Austrailia, where you concentrate on a thorough clean of the top and tail end of your newborn, with a washcloth and cotton wool.